 • Canon 15mm 2.8 Fisheye

-When I began to realize that my true passion lies in photographing high school seniors, I purchased the 15mm 2.8 Fisheye (Becky Earl was selling hers at a significant discount and I snatched it up!)
-It has transformed my sessions with these teens.
+When I began to realize that my true passion lies in photographing high school seniors, I purchased the Canon 15mm 2.8 Fisheye.
+It really has been a fun lens to use with this demographic.
 Teens love to be unique, creative and different from everyone else and this lens has helped me incorporate a few amazingly creative shots into each of their sessions.
-I can’t imagine photographing this demographic without this lens now.
 I am literally astounded by this lens every time I use it…the color is so bright and vivid when I use it and it is so sharp.
-I think this is the best lens that I own overall.

 My camera came with the standard 18-55mm lens.
-I rarely use this lens except for outdoor landscape photography or when I want to capture a fuller scene outdoors.
+I rarely use this lens except for outdoor landscape photography or when I want to capture a wider scene outdoors.

 • 75-300mm

-At the time that we purchased the camera, it also came with a 75-300mm zoom lens.
-This was a decent lens when I was first starting out but I definitely prefer my 70-200 2.8 lens over this one now.
+At the time that we purchased the camera, it also came with a 75-300 mm zoom lens.
+This is a cheaper lens (and an affordable way to begin with a zoom lens) but I definitely prefer my 70-200 2.8 lens over this one now.

 • Tamron 28-75 2.8

-I purchased a Tamron 28-75 2.8 to use at the second wedding I shot.
+I purchased a 28-75mm to use at the second wedding I photographed.
 (Please Note: It was after this second wedding that I realized that I was not meant to be a wedding photographer.
 Hee!)
 The 2.8 aperture worked great at that event though and the 2.8 aperture was fantastic for indoor purposes.
-This camera is mainly on my Canon Rebel for the kids to use, but I steal it back from them quite often!
+This camera is mainly on my Canon Rebel for my daughter to use, but I steal it back from them quite often!

 Other